 Under the SLCC’s Rules, there are strict time limits as to when we can accept complaints.
 The time limits which apply depend on what type of complaint you are making.
 You should submit your complaint to us as soon as possible and we will then categorise it, with the following time limits applying to the different categories.

-If the complaint, or part of it, is about inadequate service a practitioner or firm has provided someone else (what we call a third party complaint), the time limit is:
+If the complaint, or part of it, is about inadequate service a practitioner or firm has provided someone else (what we call a third party complaint), the time limit is 3 years after what is being complained about happened.

-If the complaint, or part of it, is about the conduct of the practitioner or the practitioner being convicted, the time limit is:
+If the complaint, or part of it, is about the conduct of the practitioner or the practitioner being convicted, the time limit is 3 years after what is being complained about happened, or the date of the conviction.

 Don’t worry if you’re not sure if your complaint is about inadequate professional service or conduct – this is something we will decide.